 In October 2005, we entered into a collaborative research and license agreement with Serono granting it an exclusive license to develop and commercialize product candidates from our Aurora kinase inhibitor program.
 Even though the agreement includes a basket of compounds within the Aurora kinase inhibitor program, the collaboration and our efforts under the agreement are focused on R763.
-We are responsible for all costs associated with the preparation and filing of an IND for R763, which we filed in December 2005, while Serono is responsible for all development of R763 following regulatory acceptance of the IND and will bear all costs thereafter.
+We are responsible for all costs associated with the preparation and filing of an Investigational New Drug, or IND, for R763, which we filed in December 2005, while Serono is responsible for all development of R763 following regulatory acceptance of the IND and will bear all costs thereafter.
 In connection with this collaboration, Serono paid us \$10.0 million upfront and paid \$15.0 million to purchase our common stock at a premium.
-We are amortizing the upfront amount into revenue over the nine months from the initiation of the collaboration in October 2005.
-This is the period of time that we estimate it will take to perform our deliverables such as assisting Serono with certain studies and activities leading up to the initiation of the first clinical trial to be run by Serono.

 During February 2006, we received a payment of \$5.0 million triggered by the regulatory acceptance of the R763 IND in January 2006.
-Serono will be filing an amended IND to take over sponsorship of the clinical trial.
 We have amortized the payment on a straight-line basis thru April 2006 when our involvement with the amended IND was completed.
 We will be eligible to receive milestone payments, under certain conditions, upon commencement of a Phase I clinical trial for R763, other clinical events, marketing approval and royalties on any future product sales.